torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 DPA region starting at 0x80000000 cannot be committed before the DPA region starting at 0x0.

-As of Linux v6.15, Linux does not support *imbalanced* interleave setups, all endpoints in an interleave set are expected to have the same interleave settings (granularity and ways must be the same).
+As of GNU/Linux v6.15, GNU/Linux does not support *imbalanced* interleave setups, all endpoints in an interleave set are expected to have the same interleave settings (granularity and ways must be the same).